Avoid ruining the seasoning or worse — destroying your favorite skillet — by following these rules

 Don't drop it.
 Cast iron may seem indestructible, but if you drop it on a hard surface, you might lose a handle or chip the edge.
 Hit it just right, and you might end up with nothing more than a handful of worthless cast iron pieces.
 Use a towel or pot holder when moving your pan.
 Don’t set your cast iron near the edge of the counter where it might get knocked off.
 You worked hard to build up that non-stick seasoning on your favorite pan.
 Take care of it.

 Image 4 of 5

-Don’t leave cooked-on food on it.
-Seasoning in an iron skillet is a micro-thin coating.
-Anything left on the pan that you can feel when you run your fingers over the surface isn’t seasoning, its crud.
+Don’t leave cooked-on food on your skillet.
+Seasoning is a micro-thin coating.
+Anything left on the pan that you can feel when you run your fingers over the surface isn’t seasoning, it's crud.
 And crud isn’t non-stick.
-Use a plastic scrubber or a chain mail pad like The Ringer specifically designed for cleaning cast iron to get any bits of leftover food.
+Use a plastic scrubber or a chain mail pad, like The Ringer, specifically designed for cleaning cast iron to get any bits of leftover food.